swetagit186/Vascular-Dementia-Alzeimer-Detection-System/README.md

 # Vascular-Dementia-Alzeimer-Detection-System
-This repository contains code, datasets (metadata + imaging), and models developed for the study and classification of **Vascular Dementia (VaD)**.
+This repository contains code, and models developed for the study and classification of **Vascular Dementia (VaD)**.
 The project integrates **clinical, demographic, cognitive, and behavioral patient metadata** with **DICOM neuroimaging data** to build and evaluate machine learning and deep learning models for improved diagnosis and analysis.

 ---